Plenaries

 Anu Sarnet (Estonian Union of Co-operative Housing Associations (EKYL) |Head of International Relations and Projects UNECE Centre of Excellence on Sustainable Housing in Tallinn |Coordinator)

-Plenaries 4 and 5 (back-to-back)
+Plenaries 4 and 5 (simultaneously)

 Plenary 4: Industrialised housing: the way forward?